Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Pablo Lopez (3-3) to the mound for his 15th start this season.
+- Bailey Ober (4-3) will take the mound for the Twins, his 11th start of the season.

+- In 10 starts this season, he's earned a quality start in five of them.

-- Lopez will look to finish five or more innings for the sixth start in a row.
+- Ober will look to finish five or more innings for the 11th start in a row.

-- In 14 appearances this season, he has finished one without allowing an earned run.
+- In 10 appearances this season, he has finished two without allowing an earned run.

 |Opponent